-The spiral model we have presented is well-known in music theory and experimental psychology.
-However, existing methods in audio signal processing do not fully take advantage from its richness, as they either picture pitch on a line (e.g. MFCC) or on a circle (e.g. chroma features).
+The spiral model we have presented is well-known in music theory and experimental psychology [5, 6, 7].
+However, existing methods in audio signal processing do not fully take advantage from its richness, because they either picture pitch on a line (e.g. MFCC) or on a circle (e.g. chroma features).
 In this article, we have shown how spiral scattering can represent the transientness of harmonic sounds.